Purpose-driven: Going to Court isn’t the ONLY way to get a divorce.

 You have choices.
 Get informed.

 “Marriage and divorce aren’t just legal issues.
 They are personal decisions with important legal consequences.
 Knowing family law is the bare minimum requirement of being a good divorce lawyer.
-I believe that in Family Law, no one cares what you know until they know that you care.
 An excellent and effective lawyer not only teaches you the law, but gives you options for your separation or divorce.
 My job as your divorce attorney or mediator is to help you move on from this stage of your life to the next in the healthiest, most informed way possible.
 What matters MORE than your family?
 When issues arise in this area, they inflict the greatest pain.
 I know the law; I try hard to understand your needs; and I do my best to achieve the best results for you and your family.
 This is my purpose as your mediator or lawyer.
 I am proud of my work, and I strive to never take my clients’ trust for granted.”

 – Mission Statement by Kelly Chang Rickert

 When you hire a divorce lawyer, you are hiring him/her to help you get a divorce.
 What does that mean?
 Very simply put, at the end of this lengthy legal process, is a Divorce Judgment, pronouncing you single.

 Right now, you are probably on the internet, researching divorce.
 You are searching for guideline support, and how much you have to pay (or receive); searching for the laws regarding what’s community property and what’s not.
 You are probably searching for a “pitbull” who will fight for you and your children – trying to find the top-notch attorney out there who has the best strategy to WIN.